LLNL/zfp/docs/source/tutorial.rst

 array to a compressed bit stream.
-The intent of |libzfp| is to provide both a high- and low-level interface to the compressor that can be called from both C and C++ (and possibly other languages).  |libzfp| supports strided access, e.g. for compressing vector fields one scalar at a time, or for compressing arrays of structs.
+The intent of |libzfp| is to provide both a high- and low-level interface to the compressor that can be called from both C and C++ (and possibly other languages).  |libzfp| supports strided access, e.g., for compressing vector fields one scalar at a time, or for compressing arrays of structs.

 Consider compressing the 3D C/C++ array